7 Days in Madagascar: Chameleons, Broken Roads, and a Sunset You'll Never Forget

 Day 5 — Ranomafana: The Golden Bamboo Lemur

 Ranomafana is special.
-The park protects montane rainforest thick enough to blot out the sky, and it's home to 12 lemur species, including the golden bamboo lemur — discovered only in 1986 and found nowhere else on Earth.
+The park protects montane rainforest thick enough to blot out the sky, home to 12 lemur species — including the golden bamboo lemur, discovered only in 1986 and found nowhere else on Earth.

-We found a group after a 90-minute hike through mud and bamboo groves.
+Expect to find a group after a 90-minute hike through mud and bamboo groves.
 Three adults and a baby, stripping bamboo shoots and eating the cyanide-containing pith that would kill any other primate.
-They eat enough cyanide daily to kill a human several times over.
-Nobody knows how they survive it.
+They consume enough cyanide daily to kill a human several times over, and nobody knows how they survive it.

-The baby was absurdly cute.
-I'm not a "baby animal person" but this thing was like a tiny golden teddy bear clinging to its mother's back, peering at me through the bamboo.
+The baby is absurdly cute — a tiny golden teddy bear clinging to its mother's back, peering at you through the bamboo, enough to win over even the most committed "not a baby-animal person."

-Afternoon: walked to the thermal baths that give the park its name (ranomafana means "hot water" in Malagasy).
-A natural hot spring, slightly sulfurous, surrounded by forest.
-I soaked my aching bones for an hour.
-Best 3,000 MGA I've ever spent.
+In the afternoon, walk to the thermal baths that give the park its name (ranomafana means "hot water" in Malagasy).
+A natural hot spring, slightly sulfurous, ringed by forest.
+Soak your aching bones for an hour — the best 3,000 MGA you'll spend.

 Highlight: The golden bamboo lemur baby.
-I may have audibly gasped.
+Audible gasps are common.

 Lowlight: The mud.
-My shoes may never recover.
+Your shoes may never fully recover.

 Day 6 — Ranomafana to Morondava (Flight): Avenue of the Baobabs at Sunset

-This was the logistics-intensive day.
-Jean-Pierre drove me back toward Tana (3 hours to the nearest airport at Antsirabe), I caught a bumpy Tsaradia flight to Morondava (1 hour, $180 one way), and a new driver met me on the other side.
+This is the logistics-intensive day.
+Drive back toward Tana (3 hours to the nearest airport at Antsirabe), catch a bumpy Tsaradia flight to Morondava (1 hour, $180 one way), and meet a new driver on the other side.

-The afternoon was spent driving 20 km north of Morondava on a dirt road to the Avenue of the Baobabs.
-And I'm just going to say it: this is the most beautiful thing I've seen in my life.
-I've been to 40+ countries.
-I don't say that lightly.
+Spend the afternoon driving 20 km north of Morondava on a dirt road to the Avenue of the Baobabs.
+And here it is plainly: this may be the most beautiful thing you'll see in your life.
+Forty-plus countries deep, that statement still holds.

-Seven or eight Grandidier's baobabs lining a flat dirt road, their trunks 3-4 meters thick, their branches reaching like root systems into a sky turning orange and pink.
-They're 800 years old.
-They were saplings when Genghis Khan was alive.
+Seven or eight Grandidier's baobabs line a flat dirt road, their trunks 3-4 meters thick, their branches reaching like root systems into a sky turning orange and pink.
+They're 800 years old — saplings when Genghis Khan was alive.

-I sat on the ground and watched the sunset paint the trunks gold.
-A few local kids played nearby.
-A zebu cart creaked past.
-That was it.
+Sit on the ground and watch the sunset paint the trunks gold.
+A few local kids play nearby.
+A zebu cart creaks past.
+That's all there is.
 No ticket booth, no gift shop, no fence.
 Just the trees and the light.
+Don't be surprised if it moves you.

 Day 7 — Morondava: Beach Day and Reflection

-Instead, I walked along Morondava's beach, ate grilled fish at a seaside shack (15,000 MGA, served with rice obviously), and wrote in my journal.
-The Mozambique Channel stretched out turquoise and flat to the west.
+Instead, walk along Morondava's beach, eat grilled fish at a seaside shack (15,000 MGA, served with rice, naturally), and take a moment to let the week settle.
+The Mozambique Channel stretches out turquoise and flat to the west.

-A fisherman repaired his pirogue on the sand.
-A kid sold me a questionable wooden lemur carving for 5,000 MGA.
-I bought two.
+A fisherman mends his pirogue on the sand.
+A kid will try to sell you a questionable wooden lemur carving for 5,000 MGA.
+Buy two.

-Absolutely.
-Without hesitation.
-I need at least two more weeks to see the Tsingy, Nosy Be, Isalo, and Ile Sainte-Marie.
-Madagascar is not a one-trip country — it's a three-trip country, minimum.
+Absolutely, without hesitation.
+You'll want at least two more weeks to see the Tsingy, Nosy Be, Isalo, and Ile Sainte-Marie.
+Madagascar isn't a one-trip country — it's a three-trip country, minimum.

-But be warned: this is not a relaxing vacation.
+But know this going in: this is not a relaxing vacation.
 It's an adventure in the truest sense.
 You'll be uncomfortable.
 You'll be frustrated.
 You'll spend more time in a car than you planned.
-And then a lemur will look at you with those ridiculous eyes, or a baobab will catch the light just right, and none of the rest will matter.
+And then a lemur will fix you with those ridiculous eyes, or a baobab will catch the light just right, and none of the rest will matter.

 Pack patience.
 Bring cash (ATMs are nearly nonexistent outside Tana).
 And don't skip the night walks.
 The best stuff comes out after dark.